jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ### What is deep learning (DL)?
 **Deep learing is about building a function estimator.** Historically, people explains deep learning (DL) using the neural network in our brain.
 Indeed, this is where deep learning gets its insight.
 Nevertheless, deep learning has out grown this explaination.
 Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in AI.

 Let us build a new andriod named Pieter.
 Our first task is to teach Pieter how to recognize visual objects.
 Can the visual system in our brain be replaced by a big function estimator?
-Can we pass the pixel values of an image to a function and calculate the likeliness of seeing a school bus, an airplane or a truck etc ...?
+Can we pass the pixel values of an image to a function and calculate the probability of seeing a school bus, an airplane or a truck etc ...?

 <div class="imgcap">
 <img src="/assets/dl/deep_learner.jpg" style="border:none;width:70%;">